-loans.
+These bonds were issued to finance a portion of the costs of the 2021 Water Project, to pay the costs of issuance of the Series 2021 Bonds, and to prepay the SWRCB loans.
 Payable in installments ranging from \$430 to \$1,245.
 Interest rates range from 4.00% to 5.00%.
 Payments are made semiannually on June 1 and December 1, with the final payment to be made on June 1, 2051.
 The bonds are secured by a pledge of net revenues of the Water Enterprise Fund, as well as all amounts on deposit in the accounts established under the indenture, including the reserve account.

+Less:

-Less: Current portion (560) Original issue discount/premium 4,862 Long-term Bonds Series 2021 \$ 28,272 D Total Water long-term revenue bonds \$ 55,295 payable
+Current portion (560)

+Original issue discount/premium 4,862

+Long-term Bonds Series 2021 \$ 28,272

+Total Water long-term revenue bonds payable \$ 55,295

-The Electric and Water Funds are in compliance with the covenants contained in the various debt indentures, which require the establishment of certain specific accounts for the revenue and revenue/refunding bonds.
+The Electric and Water Funds are in compliance with the covenants (D) Utility Funds' Long-Term Liabilities contained in the various debt indentures, which require the establishment of certain specific accounts for the revenue and revenue/refunding bonds.